Urris: The Poitín Republic of Urris

-Once the authorities had restored revenue collections in the area, the local population were again subjected to frequent raids from the Revenue Police and township fines.
+Once the authorities restored revenue collections in the area, the local population were again subjected to frequent raids from the Revenue Police and township fines.
 These raids were often accompanied by public disturbances.
-In 1818, the disruption caused by these raids led the local population to petition parliament for relief from the frequent levying of harsh fines.
+In 1818, the disruption caused by these raids led the population to petition parliament for relief from the frequent levying of fines.
 The text of the petition highlighted many of the concerns of the local population:

 That the petitioners are compelled to endure the most vexatious and oppressive exactions under the name of fines for illicit distillation, imposed upon the aforesaid Parish and townlands contained therein; that many persons who are guiltless or incapable of illicit distillation, have been forced to pay large portions of such fines, and that all proofs of individual innocence are rejected as reasons for exemption from payment of them; that the severity of diverse persons professing to bear excise commissions has been so great that alarming disturbances have broken out in their neighborhood and that the ordinary execution of the laws has failed in restoring tranquility.

 Poitin continued to play an important role in the local economy in the pre-famine period.
 In 1843, the Revenue Police conducted a major raid on an active poitin still owned by Bryan Harkin of Lenan.
 Harkin, along with four other men, were arrested.
 Upon hearing of the arrests, a large number of local inhabitants gathered to prevent the arrests.
 Eventually, Harkin persuaded the crowd to disperse and agreed to accompany the police to Buncrana.
 Harkin's protection of the police later formed the basis for an appeal after he was convicted of illegal poitin production.